oppia/oppia-web-developer-docs/Google-Summer-of-Code-2025.md

 **Q: Can you be flexible around my other commitments in the summer?**

 A: Probably not.
 We have not had good experiences offering flexibility in previous years, so this year, Oppia will strictly adhere to the Oppia GSoC timeline.
-Please refer to the [Dates and Deadlines](#dates-and-deadlines) section below, and avoid taking up major commitments alongside GSoC; you are unlikely to be able to balance both.
+Please refer to the [Dates and Deadlines](#dates-and-deadlines) section below, and avoid taking up major commitments alongside GSoC.
+Experience from previous years suggests that you will be unlikely to successfully balance both.

 **Q: I do not have any experience in skill XYZ.
 What should I do?**